exis-io/exis-io.github.io/pages/samples/SwiftCardsTutorial.md

 Users will now be created dynamically as they enter their names into the app.
 As configured, the app will allow anyone to play as long as the name they choose is not currently in use.
 This is the least strict form of authentication-- email and password is a lot more secure and commonly used.

 <!--
 Head back to the permissions page on [my.exis.io](my.exis.io).
 Click on *Update Role* in the *User Role* section.
-Add the endpoint below, substiting your own username for `damouse`.
+Add the endpoint below, substituting your own username for `damouse`.

 ![Missing Image!](/img/ios-cards-tutorial/web/2-perms/3.PNG) -->